-Hepatica acutiloba has upward facing, mainly white, occasionally pale pink or pale blue flowering between March and June in the wild.
+Hepatica acutiloba has upward facing, mainly white, occasionally pale pink or pale blue flowering between February and April.
 Sometimes they can be wonderfully fragrant.
 Their sharp-lobed leaves are mainly green with occasional faint marbling; they are almost evergreen and are thinner than those of H. americana.
 Slightly sturdier and more upright than H. americana, this species has exquisite hairy stems and young foliage.
+Height: 10-22cm (4-9ins).

 Full cultural instructions are sent with every order.